-Good Poses for the First Trimester
+Beneficial Yoga Poses for the First Trimester

 A pregnant woman in her first trimester should be able to do most basic yoga poses, but it is crucial that she listen to her body and respect when she feels like exercise and when she just needs to rest.